• home

 General tips for driving in Baja

 • Before driving anywhere in Baja (and certainly before tackling any rough roads), make sure you have a comprehensive Mexican auto insurance policy.
-We purchased ours through Baja Bound and have been super happy with their customer service; you can read a more in-depth comparison of policy options in this post: VANLIFE BAJA & MEXICO: HOW TO GET THE BEST MEXICAN AUTO INSURANCE FOR A CONVERTED VAN OR CAMPER
+We purchased ours through Baja Bound and ended up getting into an ACCIDENT— the agents at Baja Bound handled the entire process, from speaking to the police, getting insurance information from the other driver, and we didn’t pay a single PESO out of pocket.
+You can read a more in-depth comparison of Mexican auto insurance policy options in this post.

 • As a general rule, you should never drive at night in Baja, especially if you’re travelling to a new place.
 Allow plenty of time to reach Cabo Pulmo before sunset!